destinyae/docs-4/docs/1.concepts/protocol/access-keys.md

 With NEAR, you can request the user to generate a `Function-Call` key for the game's contract and share it with the game.
 This way, the game can sign transactions in the user's name, eliminating gameplay interruptions.

-Sharing this key is safe for the user, because even in the case of somebody stealing it, they would only be able to call the score-keeping method, and nothing else.
+Sharing this key is safe for the user because even in the case of somebody stealing it, they would only be able to call the score-keeping method, and nothing else.

 <hr class="subsection" />